VincentAlcantara/lawpath-tech-test/README.md

-# lawpath-tech-test
+lawpath-tech-test
-Lawpath Technical Test
+#Lawpath Technical Test

 This is the solution I submitted for the Lawpath Technical Test.
 The aim of the test was to create a form which used Australia Post's Postcode/Suburb search. https://developers.auspost.com.au/apis/pac/reference/postcode-search

 Note: This is my first ReactJS project.
-It was challenging especially coming from an AngularJS paradigm, but overall it was a great little project to get introduced to ReactJS.
+It was challenging especially coming from an AngularJS paradigm, but overall it was a great project to get introduced to ReactJS.

 ## Quick start
+Clone or download this repository to your computer.
+Change in to the directory that was just downloaded.
 To setup the required libraries and initialise the application you must run:
 ```
 npm install